-This section discusses some common issues you may be able to negotiate—pets, guests, home businesses, and roommates.
-Often, an offer to pay more rent or a higher security deposit will convince a reluctant landlord to modify her policies.
+This article discusses some common issues tenants may be able to negotiate with landlords—pets, guests, home businesses, and roommates.
+Often, an offer to pay more rent or a higher security deposit will convince a reluctant landlord to modify his or her policies.

 Several humane societies across the country offer pet-owning tenants helpful materials on how to negotiate with a landlord who doesn’t normally allow pets.
 One particularly successful program is Project Open Door of the San Francisco Society for the Prevention of Cruelty to Animals (SPCA).
-For more information, contact the San Francisco SPCA at 2500 16th Street, San Francisco, CA 94103, 415-554-3000.
 Also, Every Dog’s Legal Guide, by Mary Randolph (Nolo), includes a chapter on how to negotiate a lease and other issues of interest to pet-owning tenants.

 If you are one of the over 20 million Americans who run a business from your house or apartment, make sure your lease or rental agreement doesn’t specify that the premises are “for residential purposes only.”
 If you’re working alone or your job primarily consists of making phone calls or using your computer, you’ve probably got nothing to worry about (and landlords in California may not prohibit tenants from operating a licensed child care facility).
 But if clients or deliveries will be coming on a regular basis, you’ll want to discuss the issue with your landlord, who may be concerned that neighboring tenants may be inconvenienced.
 Where will your visitors park, for example?
 Will your piano students disturb the neighbors?